mark@hobbs.design

 Product Lead: Phil Wheaton

-We learned that homeowners—especially first-time ones—struggled with knowing what needed to be done, when, and how.
+We learned that homeowners without support, especially first-time ones, struggled with knowing what needed to be done, when, and how.
 While they welcomed guidance, they also wanted control and personalization.
-Our UX research revealed three core user mindsets: DIYers, Help-Seekers, and Hybrid Owners.
+Our UX research revealed a few core user mindsets, all with the singular goal to have access to the help, supplies, or services they need when they needed it.

 We introduced an optional quiz to help identify each user's comfort level with home maintenance.
 This defined their persona and influenced the guidance and content surfaced throughout the app.